Coinemy/coapy/doc/domain.rst

 * A (CoAP) :dfn:`message reply` is the act of sending a `reply message`.
   A message of type CON may evoke a reply of type ACK or RST; a CoAP message of type NON may evoke a reply of type RST.
 Neither ACK nor RST may evoke replies.
-A CoAP message transmission should evoke at most one CoAP message reply.
+A CoAP message transmission will evoke at most one CoAP message reply.

 * The MID of a `CON/NON message` is determined by the sender.
 The sender of a message should not re-use a MID for another confirmable